Mahesh Srinivasan, Ph.D. [CV] [Research Statement]

 Alex Carstensen, Ph.D.

-I’m a postdoctoral researcher in the Meaning, Culture, and Cognition Lab at Radboud University in Nijmegen, The Netherlands.
-I completed my PhD in psychology at UC Berkeley, studying universals and variation in spatial language and cognition.
-My current research focuses on the nature of category systems across languages: how these semantic structures vary, evolve, and influence thought.
-I’m collaborating with the LCD lab to study the role of language in children’s changing conceptualizations of space.
+I’m a postdoctoral researcher in the Language and Cognition Lab at Stanford University.
+I completed my PhD in psychology at UC Berkeley and postdoctoral research at Radboud University in the Netherlands, focusing on the nature of category systems across languages: how these semantic structures vary, evolve, and influence thought.
+My current research examines the joint roles of language and culture in the development of abstract reasoning.
+I’m collaborating with the LCD lab to study contributions from language to children’s changing conceptualizations of space.

 I'm a graduate student from the Language and Development Lab at UC San Diego.
 I'm interested in how children acquire an adult-like concept of time, and roles that language and spatial cognition play in this process.
 I also study how kids learn abstract words in general, including time words, number words, and color words.
 Prior to starting my graduate work at UCSD, I received my BA in Psychology from NYU, where I conducted research on visual perception.
 Outside the lab, I enjoy creative writing, meditation, and trying to keep up with my 2-year-old daughter.

 I studied English and Philosophy at Pitzer College, lived in Indonesia for a year as a Fulbright Scholar, and spent some time working in the maple forests in Québec.
 I then worked as a translator, and as a dubbing coordinator at a post-production facility.
 Now I am a doctoral student at Northwestern University.
 I love studying the processes that drive language acquisition!